Gentlemen, Start Your Chronographs

-The motoring watch has a long history.
+Cars and watches are a natural fit.
+Both are traditionally mechanical, and both are products of mindbogglingly complex and precise engineering.
+Even looking beyond similarities in engineering and design, the watch itself has played an integral role in early motor racing.
 Early race car drivers wore bulky stopwatches strapped to their wrists to time laps and calculate speeds.
 Later driving watches had angled dials for easy reading without taking a hand off the wheel.
-And the great chronographs of the 1960s set a high water mark for design, with bright colors, funky shapes and iconic perforated leather rally straps.
-Cars and watches go together like hot red paint and Italian curves; both are traditionally mechanical, both are products of mindbogglingly complex and precise engineering, and both are utilitarian at heart, with supplementary add-ons elevating them to the realm of luxury.
-These six modern motoring watches capture the scent of exhaust and the sound of engines running wide open on a ribbon of tarmac — a pitch-perfect tribute to this longstanding bond.
+The great chronographs of the 1960s set a high-water mark for design, with bright colors, funky shapes and iconic perforated leather rally straps.
+And though today its role in motorsport has become diminished with specialized, ultra-accurate timing systems, there are still watches that capture the scent of exhaust and the sound of engines running wide open on a ribbon of tarmac — a pitch-perfect tribute to this longstanding bond.

-For less than the cost of an exotic oil change, the Autodromo Prototipo ($625) offers a late ’60s-style racing chronograph to amp up your morning commute, even if you walk to work.
-The Prototipo features a 42mm wide steel case in a brushed or PVD black finish, and comes in a number of dial colors that evoke the brash style of prototype racing in the late 60s and early 70s, when car paint schemes were equally bright.
-Despite its retro appeal, the Prototipo uses a modern Seiko-sourced hybrid meca-quartz VK-64 movement.
+For less than the cost of an exotic oil change, the Autodromo Prototipo offers a late-’60s-style racing chronograph to amp up your morning commute, even if you walk to work.
+The Prototipo features a 42mm-wide steel case in a brushed or PVD black finish, and comes in a number of dial colors that evoke the brash style of prototype racing in the late 1960s and early 1970s, when car paint schemes were equally bright.
+Despite its retro appeal, the Prototipo uses a modern Seiko-sourced hybrid “Meca-Quartz” VK64 movement.
 The movement is battery powered, but it combines a mechanical system for the chronograph, allowing the Prototipo to boast a sweeping seconds hand and instant chrono reset.

 Guiliano Mazzuoli Manometro

-Styled after an old-school tire pressure gauge, the Guiliano Mazzuoli Manometro ($3,500) is proof that Italian automotive design works for watches too.
-The Manometro features a gauge-like display and a 45.2mm cylindrical case with integrated lugs and a crown at ten or two o’clock (lefties rejoice).
-“Manometro” means pressure gauge in Italian and that’s exactly what this watch looks like — the brass and glass gauges that were (and still are) used to take tire pressures.
-There are versions offering multiple dial colors and case materials ranging from steel, to titanium and even carbon fiber, and the Manometro features a Swiss ETA 2824 automatic movement.
-The Manometro will have you looking for excuses to take the long way home.
+“Manometro” means “pressure gauge” in Italian.
+That’s exactly what this watch looks like — the brass and glass gauges that were (and still are) used to take tire pressures.
+The Manometro features a gauge-like display and a 45.2mm cylindrical case with integrated lugs and a crown at 10 or 2 o’clock.
+There are versions offering multiple dial colors and case materials ranging from steel, to titanium and even carbon fiber, all powered by a Swiss ETA 2824 automatic movement.

-No list of automotive watches is complete without TAG Heuer.
-Their involvement with motorsports is legendary and from Joe Siffert to Steve Mcqueen, few brands identify as closely with the golden age of cars and auto racing and racing chronographs.
-The Carrera Cal 17 Boutique Edition ($5,700) is a perfect modern take on Heuer’s racing legacy, with vintage styling, a modern automatic chronograph movement and a perforated tropic-style leather strap.
-Thanks to the automatic Calibre 17 within, this 41mm 30-minute chronograph can easily manage tracking lap times from either the stands or the driver’s seat.
+TAG Heuer’s chronographs are closely associated with legendary racers (and the men who played them) like Joe Siffert and Steve McQueen.
+The Carrera Calibre 18 is a perfect modern take on Heuer’s racing legacy, with vintage styling (including the old Heuer logo), a modern automatic chronograph movement and a perforated tropic-style leather strap.
+Thanks to the automatic Calibre 18 within, this 39mm 30-minute chronograph can easily manage tracking lap times from either the stands or the driver’s seat.